Bypass navigation bar

 This solid foundation of Core courses enables you to meet the challenges of your entire college career head-on.
 You can transfer credits to another college or university while saving yourself time and money.
 Core courses are guaranteed to transfer to Texas public colleges and universities.

-Get specific information on the Core Curriculum or read answers to frequently asked questions about the Core or learn about the history of the Core selected by the colleges of DCCCD.
+Get specific information on the Core Curriculum, or read answers to frequently asked questions about the Core or learn about the history of the Core selected by the colleges of DCCCD.

 The concept of a “core” curriculum is based on the idea that the mastery of certain fundamental skills is crucial to the learning process, no matter what you choose to study.